pymupdf/PyMuPDF/README.md

 For Windows, Linux and Mac OSX platforms, there are wheels in the [download](https://pypi.org/project/PyMuPDF/#files) section of PyPI.
 This includes Python 64bit versions 3.6 through 3.9.
 For Windows only, 32bit versions are available too.

 > Wheels for **Python versions 2.7 and 3.5** will only be produced until the end of this year 2020.
 After that, you will need to build PyMuPDF from sources as explained below.
-> Starting immediately, we **_defer uploading_** Python 2.7 / 3.5 wheels.
-Please submit an issue to request one of them.
+> Starting immediately, we **_defer uploading Python 2.7 / 3.5 wheels_** until explicitely requested.
+Please submit an issue.

 If your platform is not supported with one of our wheels, you need to generate PyMuPDF yourself as follows.
 This requires the development version of Python.